Heroj-class submarine: Description

 The boats measured 50.40 m in length with a hull diameter of 6.68 m.
 Surfaced they displaced 614 t and 705 t while underwater.
 The diesel-electric drive consisted of two Mercedes diesel generators and single Končar electric motor mounted on a single shaft.
 This enabled them a maximum speed of 15.3 kn underwater and 9.8 kn when surfaced.
 Travelling underwater using a snorkel at a speed of 10 kn, the boats had a range of 4100 nmi.
 Diving depth was 210 m.
-The boats were manned by a complement of 28 crew members.
+The boats were crewed by a complement of 28 crew members.

 Armament of the class consisted of four 533 mm torpedo tubes used for launching up to six SET-65E active/passive homing torpedoes or deploying up to twelve naval mines instead.
 The boat's sensor suite included a "Stop Light" radar warning receiver, a "Snoop Group" surface search radar and a Thomson Sintra Eledone hull mounted sonar.